Calibration / method of moments - Gali (2015)

 enddistance_to_target (generic function with 1 method)

-Given the new value for std_a and optimising over σ allows us to match the target exactly.
+Given the new value for std_a and optimising over σ allows matching the target exactly.